Skip to Content

 Gravediggers exhumed the first mummified body in 1865.

-The story goes that a new law required families to pay a burial tax to keep their loved ones buried forever.
-If they couldn’t pay, authorities dug up the corpses, mummified naturally by the soil’s minerals.
+The story goes that a new law required relatives of the deceased to pay a burial tax to keep their loved ones buried forever.
+If they couldn’t pay, authorities dug up the preserved corpses, which were mummified naturally by the dry mineral-rich soil.

-By the late 1880s, the curious started coming to see the mummies, sometimes even breaking off pieces as souvenirs.
+By the late 1880s, curious people started coming to see the mummies, sometimes even breaking off pieces as souvenirs.

-Many of the mummies were people who were victims of a cholera epidemic that raged through the area in the early 1800s.
+Most of the Guanajuato mummies were people who were victims of a cholera epidemic that raged through the area in the early 1800s.

 To help control the spread of the disease, bodies were buried immediately.